Optimal resource allocation for maintaining system solvency: Problem formulation and properties

+The above Conjecture 1 has been studied in the previous literature in the setting $b=0$: \begin{itemize} \item For $n=2$, McKean and Shepp \cite{MS2006} derived the explicit expression

+which proves that Conjecture 1 holds for $V^2$ by direct verification.
+Moreover, they presented numerical evidence that the conjecture fails for $U^2$, which was shown later by Grandits \cite{Grandits2019RuinBM}.
+See also Grandits \cite{Grandits2025Ruin2D} for the heterogeneous case with $n=2$.

-Our analysis is built on the PDE counterpart of \eqref{def:V} and \eqref{def:U}.
-It is worth noting that the parameter $b$ plays a substantial role in the analysis of the corresponding HJB equation and in the study of the conjecture.
-Before turning to the PDE formulation, we record some basic properties of \eqref{def:V} and \eqref{def:U}.
-Their proofs are postponed to the appendix.
+\item When $n\longrightarrow\infty$, Tang and Tsai \cite{TT2018} proved that Conjecture 1 is ``asymptotically true'' for $U^n$. \end{itemize} The parameter $b$, which was not addressed in the previous literature, will be shown to play a substantial role in the analysis of the corresponding HJB equation and in the study of the conjecture.